-''' int function(Ihandle self, double val); [in C] elem:buttonrelease(val: number) -> (ret: number) [in IupLua3] elem:button_release_cb(val: number) -> (ret: number) [in IupLua5] '''
+''' int function(Ihandle self, double val); [in C] elem:button_release_cb(val: number) -> (ret: number) [in Lua] '''

 When the keyboard arrows are pressed and released, or the mouse wheel is rotated, the mouse press and the mouse release callbacks are called, in this order.
 If you hold the key down a mouse move callback is also called.